btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 ### How can I deactivate Tor (or any other option)?

 To deactivate Tor, or any other option passed as `BTCPAYGEN_ADDITIONAL_FRAGMENTS`, you need to go to the `root/btcpayserver-docker` directory as root user:
-* first figure out the complete list of options that you are running:
+* first you need to figure out the complete list of options that you are running:
 `echo $BTCPAYGEN_ADDITIONAL_FRAGMENTS`
-* Then, copy the output of the previous command (that should look like `opt-xxx;opt-yyy`), and paste it in the following command:
+* Then, copy the output of the previous command (which should look like `opt-xxx;opt-yyy`), and paste it in the following command:
 `export BTCPAYGEN_ADDITIONAL_FRAGMENTS="[your options]"`
 * Delete the `opt-add-tor` (or any other option you don't need anymore) from the command, and press enter.
 * Setup BTCPay with the new options:
 `. btcpay-setup.sh -i`

-Wait for BTCPay to restart, and you're done!
+Wait for BTCPay to restart, and you're good to go!

 ## Web-deployment